RYUHOHYUN/greenguard-amr-navigation/docs/my_contribution.md

 My main contribution was focused on the AMR Navigation part of the GreenGuard system.

-This document is intended to clarify my individual contribution without overstating my role in the team-level object detection, web monitoring, database, event handling, or tracking modules.
+This document is intended to clarify my individual contribution without overstating my role in the team-level object detection, web monitoring, database, event handling, tomato inspection, or tracking modules.